traceygordon/fsa-coursework/README.md

 # 2409-GHP-ET-WEB-PT
 This is the cohort repo for the 2409 Grace Hopper cohort.
 "To improve is to change"
-" There is nothing permanent, except for change" ge
+"There is nothing permanent, except for change"